GoogleCloudPlatform/anthos-ai/training/README.md

 The setting of TF_CONFIG environment variable can be a manual process if done outside Kubeflow, and this is the part which [TFJob Controller](https://github.com/kubeflow/tf-operator/blob/master/tf_job_design_doc.md#controller) automatically manages.

-Anthos Bare Metal already provides access to k8s cluster.
+Anthos Bare Metal already provides access to k8s cluster and GPUs.
 The next steps will show how to install Kubeflow (TFJob) on ABM using `juju` and then `MNIST` training.

 1. Install the Juju client